ethmarks/ethmarks.github.io/content/posts/mercator.md

 title: Mercator's World Map was useless
 published: 2025-10-15
 tags: [history, cartography]
-description: Meractor's 1569 World Map was useless for navigation because of its numerous errors
+description: Mercator's 1569 World Map was useless for navigation because of its numerous errors
 ---

 *Note: This was written as a project for my English class.
 I didn't intend to publish it, but after spending days iterating on it and also writing over 300 lines of code for the web demos, I decided that I spent too much effort on this not to publish it.*